avysogorets/Data-Science-Course-NYU-2020/README.md

 Lab6 folder is now available.
 No extra libraries are required.
 In this lab, we will
 - explore the ```scikit-learn```'s implementation of the Support Vector Classifier;
 - revisit the 2016 elections dataset from Lab2 (and Homework 1).

+### Lab 7 (10/28):
+Lab7 folder is now availbale.
+In this section, we will:
+- derive the bias-variance trade-off in statistical learning theory;
+- explore the resulting formula using ```sklearn```'s SVC with RBF kernels;
+- predict the outcome of the upcoming Presidential Elections using the tree model from HW1!